Pace Suburban Bus: I-90 Express

-In December 2016, Pace began offering I-90 Express service along the Jane Addams Memorial Tollway (I-90), providing express service between Rosemont Transportation Center and Elgin.
-The service uses "flex lanes" located along the lefthand side shoulders of the road when traffic congestion slows speeds.
-Pace coordinates closely with the Illinois Tollway when deciding to use flex lanes, which also are available for regular emergency purposes.
+In December 2016, Pace began offering I-90 Express service along the Jane Addams Memorial Tollway (I-90), providing express service between the Rosemont Transportation Center and the Elgin Transportation Center.
+The service uses "flex lanes" located along the left-hand side shoulders of the road when traffic congestion slows speeds.
+Pace coordinates with the Illinois Tollway when deciding to use flex lanes, which are also used for regular emergency purposes.

-As part of the Illinois Tollway’s Central Tri-State construction project, flex lanes will be constructed along the Tri-State Tollway (I-294), allowing Pace to expand its use of expressway-based routes to more areas in northeastern Illinois.
+As part of the Illinois Tollway's Central Tri-State construction project, flex lanes will be constructed along the Tri-State Tollway (I-294), allowing Pace to expand its use of expressway-based routes to more areas in northeastern Illinois.

 I-94 Express

-In April 2018, Pace launched bus-on-shoulder operations on the Edens Expressway (I-94), serving riders in the northwest suburbs and providing commuters from Chicago and North Shore communities with additional access to reach jobs within the Lake Cook Road corridor.
+In April 2018, Pace launched bus-on-shoulder operations on the Edens Expressway (I-94).
+The operations serve riders in the northwest suburbs and provide commuters from Chicago and North Shore communities with additional access to destinations within the Lake Cook Road corridor.

-ADA services

-Since 2006, Pace has been responsible for providing regional ADA paratransit service throughout northeastern Illinois, including the region's six counties and the City of Chicago.
+Paratransit

-Paratransit service is required by the federal Americans with Disabilities Act and is provided for customers whose disability or health condition prevents them from using CTA and/or Pace fixed-route services for some or all of their travel.
-Trips are only provided at the same times and within the same geographic areas as fixed-route service.
-Riders with disabilities also have access to other reservation-based services and Pace’s fixed-route service, which includes free fares for ADA certified riders.
-Pace buses also are completely equipped and accessible to people with disabilities.
+In 2006, Pace became responsible for providing paratransit services throughout the Chicagoland region.
+Pace's paratransit services are provided for eligible customers whose conditions prevent them from using CTA or Pace fixed-route services for some or all of their travel.
+Trips are provided only at the same times and within the same geographic areas as fixed-route service.
+Riders also have access to other reservation-based services and Pace's fixed-route service, which includes free fares for eligible individuals.
+Pace fixed-route buses are also equipped with accessibility features.
+Several Pace demand-response programs operate throughout the suburbs of northeastern Illinois, including countywide services and local dial-a-rides.

-In recent years, Pace has introduced an easier trip-planning program for ADA certified riders.
-The TripCheck mobile app allows riders with disabilities to track rides, and view and cancel reservations without the need to call in advance.
-It also is available in English, Spanish, and Polish.

-Pace also coordinates various dial-a-ride services.
-Dozens of Pace demand-response programs operate throughout the suburbs of northeastern Illinois, including county-wide services and local dial-a-rides.
 In most cases, Pace has a financial partnership with a county, city, or township to pay for and operate the service.
 These demand-response programs have different rules on fares, geographic boundaries, and passenger eligibility.